Have you ever noticed all of the different ways that God reveals Himself to people? He is original with every original person.

 Imagine if Samson was there with Benaiah: “Hey, brother, if you’re going to go after that lion, just wait on God to give you supernatural strength.
 If you really had faith, you would lose that club!”

 Imagine if Benaiah and Samson were giving lion-killing advice to Daniel: “My friend,” Benaiah might say, “Please use my club.”
 And Samson would interrupt, “How many times do I have to tell you?
 No clubs!”
 Yet in Daniel’s case, God wanted the lions alive.

 Perhaps you had your “Now I know” moment after a prolonged struggle in a particular area.
 Your tendency would be to tell others, “Get on your knees and pray and pray and pray.
 Pray really hard!
 It might take years, but God will eventually help you breakthrough.”
 Perhaps God wants to deliver someone else instantly.

 Perhaps your “Now I know moment” came while reading from the King James Version of the Bible.
 Your tendency is going to be to hand out KJVs to everyone.
-Perhaps God is going to speak to someone through The Message paraphrase.
+Perhaps God is going to speak to someone through the New Century Version.

 Let God be original with you.
 Let Him uniquely work with others too.
 Don’t make your “Now I know” experience the theology which rules everyone around you.

-I’m so glad God is unique with every unique individual because each of us are one-of-a-kind originals.
+I’m so glad God is unique with every unique individual because each of us is a one-of-a-kind original!